Isaac Fotu

-Isaac Fotu (born 18 December 1993) is a New Zealand professional basketball player for Utsunomiya Brex of the Japanese B.League.
+Isaac Mana Mei Langi Finau Fotu (born 18 December 1993) is a New Zealand professional basketball player for Utsunomiya Brex of the Japanese B.League.
 He also represents the New Zealand national team in international competition.

 Early life

-Born in York, England to a Tongan father and an English mother, Fotu and his family moved to New Zealand when he was seven and settled down in Auckland.
-As a teenager, Fotu attended Rangitoto College and played club basketball for the North Harbour Basketball Association, representing the club at U17, U19 and U21 levels.
-In June 2011, he was named to the all-star five of the Nike All-Asia Camp in China, an invitation-only tournament for some of the best young high school players throughout Asia and Oceania.
+Fotu was born in York, England, to a Tongan father and an English mother.
+He briefly lived in England alongside his two younger siblings, Ella and Dan, before the family moved to New Zealand when Fotu was seven.

+As a teenager, Fotu attended Rangitoto College in Auckland and played club basketball for the North Harbour Basketball Association, leading the U19 boys squad to back-to-back national runner-up finishes.
+In 2011, he was named to the all-star five of the Nike All-Asia Camp in China, an invitation-only tournament for some of the best young high school players throughout Asia and Oceania.

 On 4 July 2011, Fotu signed with the New Zealand Breakers as a non-contracted development player for the 2011–12 NBL season.
 Being non-contracted still allowed him to pursue opportunities in the American college system without jeopardising his amateur status.
 On 11 November 2011, he played his first and only game for the Breakers, appearing the final 46 seconds of the team's 81–63 loss to the Wollongong Hawks.

 On 22 November 2011, Fotu signed a National Letter of Intent to play college basketball for the University of Hawaii.
 After the University of Hawaii suggested that he might contravene NCAA rules if he played for a professional team, Fotu did not play again for the Breakers, nor did he play for the Harbour Heat during the 2012 New Zealand NBL season despite signing with the club.